Gettimelam

-Gettimelam is an Indian Tamil language television drama that airs on Zee Tamil from 20 January 2025.
-The series stars an ensemble cast including Praveena, Ponvannan, Chaya Singh, Shreekumar, Viraat and Soundarya Reddy.
+Gettimelam is an Indian Tamil Psychological thriller television drama that airs on Zee Tamil from 20 January 2025 and ended on 28 June 2026.
+The series stars Chaya Singh, Shreekumar, Viraat and Soundarya Reddy.
 It is an official remake of Zee Kannada's TV series Lakshmi Nivasa.
 The screenplay and direction were handled by Mahesh Rao, an Indian director and screenplay writer in Kannada industry.
 It was launched along with Manasellam series.

 The synopsis is about Sivaraman and Lakshmi, vows to build a new big house but their children have different plans.
 Thus the couple makes the fulfilment to their children and keeping their family together.

 Plot

 Sivaraman and Lakshmi have Five children.
-Three sons - Balamurugan, Raguram and Kesavan, where Balamurugan is adopted son and two daughters - Thulasi and Anjali.
+Three sons - Balamurugan, Raghuvaran and Kesavan, where Balamurugan is adopted son and two daughters - Thulasi and Anjali.
 Each has their own desires, dreams, and personality.
-The eldest son, Raghuram is stingy with his quick temper, quick wit, and stinginess.
-He always thinks only of his wife Kavitha and his child Vinay.
+The eldest son, Raghuvaran is stingy with his quick temper, quick wit, and stinginess.
+He always thinks only of his wife Kavitha and his son Vinay.
 He has no thought of helping the family or being a good son.
 Kesavan, who falls in love with Deepa from a rich background family, and married against her family.
 He also refuses to take responsibility for the house.
 Both their sons, has no thought of helping the family and keeps everything for themself.
 But Balamurugan, Thulasi and Anjali help the family in all the circumstances and make the house with full of happiness.

 Lakshmi is anxious that Thulasi is still not married despite being over thirty due to her horoscope defect.
 Thulasi works in the company under the control of the head Srikanth.
 Srikanth is a widower and has a child Diya.
 Diya get attached with Thulasi and it creates a beautiful bond between them.
 Seeing Thulasi and Diya together in the office, Srikanth's mother Rajeshwari sends a message to Thulasi family that it would have been better if Thulasi had been the mother of her granddaughter Diya.
 Thulasi's family tells them about her horoscope defect but Srikanth and Rajeshwari didn't believe in it and they accept Thulasi and fixed the marriage date.
 Unfortunately on the day of the wedding, Thulasi's family and others waiting for Srikanth's arrival but the car in which Srikanth, Rajeshwari and Diya were travelling gets into an accident.
 Srikanth died in the accident but Diya is survived and Rajeshwari was in the serious condition at hospital.
 Before Rajeshwari's death, she tells to Thulasi that she wants to take care and accept Diya as her daughter so Thulasi agreed with her.
 Sivaraman and Lakshmi become worried a lot about Srikanth death and Thulasi's life.
 Srikanth's sister and her husband refuse to allow Diya to go with Thulasi but Diya calls Thulasi as her mother and wants to go with her.
 After so much obstacles Diya went to Thulasi's house.
 Srikanth's lawyer wants Thulasi to maintain full ownership of the property until Srikanth's daughter turns eighteen.